SumoLogic/sumologic-documentation/docs/search/search-query-language/parse-operators/parse-variable-patterns-using-regex.md

 * Nesting named capture groups is not supported.

 * The parse regex operator only supports regular expressions that contain at least one named capturing group.
-We do not support regular expressions that either do not have any capturing groups or contain unnamed/numbered capturing group.
+We don't support regular expressions that either don't have any capturing groups or contain unnamed/numbered capturing group.
 See [Named Capturing Groups](https://www.regular-expressions.info/named.html) for further details.

 You can convert your normal regular expressions into named capturing groups with the following steps: